-These Renaissance marmalet recipes make a delicious fruit conserve that tastes very similar to today's marmalade, but is much smoother and thicker and more like a candy in appearance.
-This well-liked, colorful sweetmeat was stored in airtight jars or boxes and often cut into lozenge-sized pieces, or a variety of fancy shapes for serving.
+These Renaissance marmalet recipes make a colorful fruit conserve that tastes very similar to today's marmalade, but much smoother and much thicker and more like a candy in appearance.
+Most importantly, this sweetmeat is delicious!

 The Queens Closet Opened (1658)